India Surf Spots

 But before continuing about surfing in India there is one little bit of information that you might find interesting — the word ‘SURF’ came from India.

-If there is any one word that surfers use the most it is probably ‘SURF’.
+If there is anyone word that surfers use the most it is probably ‘SURF’.
 After all, where would surfing and surfers be without surf?
 Surf is everything.
 But did you ever stop to wonder where the word ‘surf’ came from?
 I did and what I found out from an Etymology Dictionary was that the word ‘surf’ came into use in 1685.
 The word ‘surf’ was derived from the Indian word ‘suffe’ meaning the coastline.
-This word was picked up by Portuguese sailer’s in the 1600’s and ‘suffe’ soon became ‘surf’.
+This word was picked up by Portuguese sailors in the 1600s and ‘suffe’ soon became ‘surf’.

 On the west coast, the swell direction is usually best when coming from the south or west, although an occasional north swell does get good.
-On the east coast, the swell is almost always from the south or slight southeast direction.
+On the east coast, the swell is almost always from the south or slightly southeast direction.
 Along the 7000 kilometers of coastline in India, there are at least 200 surfable river mouths.
 River mouths usually have distinct and consistent sand bar formations created by the river flow and these make for very good breaks — like beach breaks but with a lot fewer closeouts.

 Straight long beaches are also a dominant feature of the India coastline.
 There you will find your usual beach break waves — closing out when it gets big but lots of fun on smaller days.
 Then there are the bays, coves, and points on the coast.
 How many are there?
 Too many to count and most have never been surfed.

 October through December the big swells decline and it gets back to normal (3 to 5 feet).
 From January through April, there are sometimes bigger swells both on the east and west coasts created by small storm systems, and somedays we will get waves up to 6 and 7 feet, depending.
 Mornings are almost always glassy until about 10:30 AM and many mornings have offshore winds, sometimes lasting the whole day.